Sponsored jointly by The NCAZO and the School of Government at The University of North Carolina at Chapel Hill.

 - Dealing with conflict and difficult situations

 The content and length of each session may vary slightly from one course offering to the next and may be adjusted by the Committee as needed and/or as proposed by the School of Government faculty.

 In order to qualify for the certification course, a candidate must have completed any of the prerequisite courses.

 The pre-requisite courses are: Introduction to Zoning in NC (prior to 2013) OR Foundations in Planning & Development Regulation and Zoning Practice.
+More information about these courses can be found here.
 Initial questions of eligibility shall be determined by the School of Government faculty member who serves as the course director.
 Appeals of their decisions shall be made to the Committee.
 The requirement that a prerequisite course be completed may be waived if a potential candidate has shown acceptable experience and knowledge in the field.
 The course administrator shall have the authority to allow this exception.

 No person is eligible to sit for the examination unless he or she has completed the certification course.
 To complete the course, a student may miss no more than the equivalent of one full day of the course.
 No certificate will be awarded simply for completing the course.